tiprankstipranks

 Interruptions in our operations, particularly in our IT systems, could have a material adverse effect on our business and reputation.

 Our business is dependent upon our ability to execute, in an efficient and uninterrupted fashion, necessary business functions, including the operation of complex IT systems and production equipment.
 In addition, a significant portion of the communication between our employees, customers and suppliers depends on our IT systems.
 The reliability of our IT infrastructure and software, and our ability to expand and continually update technologies in response to our changing needs, are critical to our business.
-In order to serve our customers and operate certain aspects of our business, we depend on data centers and computing infrastructure that is both our own as well as provided by third party vendors.
+To serve our customers and operate certain aspects of our business, we depend on data centers and computing infrastructure that is both our own and provided by third party vendors.
 To the extent applications and data used in our business are hosted by third party vendors at their facilities, we do not control the operation of such facilities or in some cases the hardware and infrastructure within them.
-Any disruption of, interference with, or inability to keep up with our needs for capacity by our third-party data centers or hosted infrastructure partners could interrupt our business operations.
-In addition, any problems faced by our third-party data center operations or hosted infrastructure partners with the telecommunications network providers with whom we or they contract, or with the systems by which our telecommunications providers allocate capacity among their customers, including us, could adversely affect the experience of our customers.
-Our ability to service our customers also largely depends on the efficient and uninterrupted operation of our own computer information systems and complex production equipment, much of which relies on computer operating systems, residing at our leased facilities.
+Any disruption of, interference with, or inability to keep up with our capacity needs by our third-party data centers or hosted infrastructure partners could interrupt our business operations.
+In addition, any problems faced by our third-party data center operations or hosted infrastructure partners with their or our telecommunications network providers, or with the systems by which our telecommunications providers allocate capacity among their customers, including us, could adversely affect the experience of our customers.
+Our ability to serve our customers also largely depends on the efficient and uninterrupted operation of our own computer information systems and complex production equipment, much of which relies on computer operating systems, residing at our leased facilities.
 The proper functioning of such systems can be adversely affected by the increasing age and usage of such systems, among other things.
-Any interruption in our business applications, systems or networks, including, but not limited to, new system implementations, server downtime, failure to upgrade or patch software, facility issues, natural disasters or energy blackouts, could have a material adverse impact on our operations, sales and operating results.
-Additionally, we have a limited number of employees with the expertise required to operate such internal applications, systems and networks as well as remediate them in the event of a failure, and thus the attrition of such employees could result in our inability to quickly and effectively resolve future IT issues that may arise.
-Not only could we suffer damage to our brand and reputation in the event of a system outage or data loss or interruption, but we may also be liable to third parties, including our customers.
+Any interruption in our business applications, systems or networks, including due to new system implementations, server downtime, failure to upgrade or patch software, facility issues, natural disasters or energy disruptions, could have a material adverse impact on our operations, sales and operating results.
+Additionally, we have a limited number of employees with the expertise required to operate such internal applications, systems and networks as well as remediate them in the event of a failure, and thus the attrition of such employees could result in our inability to quickly and effectively resolve future IT issues.
+We could suffer damage to our brand and reputation in the event of a system outage or data loss or interruption and also be liable to third parties, including our customers.
 Some of our contractual agreements require the payment of penalties if our systems do not meet certain operating standards, and failure to operate in accordance with the standards of one or more of the Payment Card Brands could result in a loss of compliance of our facilities, any of which could have a material adverse effect on our business.
 In addition, to successfully operate our business, we must be able to protect our processing and other systems from interruption, including from events that may be beyond our control.
 Protective measures we have established for continuation of core business operations in the event of a catastrophic event may be insufficient to prevent or limit the damage from any future disruptions, and any such disruption could have a material adverse effect on our business, financial condition and results of operations.

 Legal & Regulatory